Adding New Packages to Existing Script Languages

 /bfsdefault/default/path/in/bucket/container/exaudf/exaudfclient';

-parameter.
-You can now use this in a UDF by creating a new UDF with CREATE SCRIPT command and specify the new script as MY_PYTHON
+To use the alias, create a new UDF using the CREATE SCRIPT command and specify the new script as MY_PYTHON

-Exasol provides virtual machine images that can be used as a developer sandbox to easily build script language containers.
-The virtual machine image provides:
+Exasol AI Lab provides a virtual machine image that can be used as a developer sandbox to easily build script language containers.
+The image is pre-configured with all necessary dependencies installed, and is available in multiple editions involving different technology stacks.

 -